palden518/DBS101.github.io/_posts/2024-02-10-semesterworkplan.md

     - Completion of l tasks					- 20.0%
     - Summary analysis identifying key lessons 		- 5.0%

-- ### Flipped Classroom Journals: (10%)
+- ### Learning Portfolio: (10%)
   - Students will maintain a personal website where they will be required to write blog posts on module content for each unit.
 They will actively participate in updating the blogs after the completion of each unit in class.
-Each blog post will be graded out of 10 marks, cumulative across the 9 entries.
+Each blog post will be graded out of 10 marks, cumulative across the 6 entries.
 The final total will be converted to an overall 10% of the grade.
 The following criteria will be used to assess them.

   - This continuous assessment will be assessed based on the following criteria:
     - Concept Exposition 		- 5.0%